AndreasTraut/Machine-Learning-with-Python/README.md

 #### 4. Fit the model

-I used the training dataset and fittet it with the "DecisionTreeRegressor" model
+I used the training dataset and fitted it with the "DecisionTreeRegressor" model

 ![](./media/fit_model_decisiontreeregresson.jpg)